 - 1/2 medium green bell pepper, chopped

-- 1 lb beef stew meat (I used lean beef)
+- 1 pound beef stew meat (I used lean beef)

-- 2 tbsp sweet (mild) paprika - Hungarian paprika is best
+- 2 tablespoons sweet (mild) paprika - Hungarian paprika is best

 - 1 large tomato, cored and chopped